hornta/tretton37-assignment/README.md

 ## possible improvements

-implement a virtual list of items to increase performance when updating the employee list implement pagination client side, or better implement it in the api including filter and sorting to future proof ensure sure each avatar image is of the same size in the backend
+- implement a virtual list of items to increase performance when updating the employee list
+- implement pagination client side, or better implement it in the api including filter and sorting to future proof
+- ensure sure each avatar image is of the same size in the backend
+- provide integrations testing with testing-library and e2e tests with cypress.
+- add a CI step in GitHub actions
+- use ui components to ensure same visuals in every browser instead of relying on the native styling